-Gradients of a scalar function can also be visualized by using a translucent voxel volume element, which can map an entire 3D region as a single continuous function, Fig.9.
-These gradients are best viewed by a smooth and continuous rotation [Kriz, Glaessgen, MacRae, (1997)].
-This rotating image provides a comparative format similar to Tufte's comparison of "Tables and Graphs", where simple graphs are superior as a comparative format but lack the quantitative format required by scientific analysis or engineering design, [Tufte, (1990)].
-The effect of rotating voxel volume imaging in some cases yields dramatic results, especially when the function is continuous with several contrasting regions.
+Gradients of a scalar function can also be visualized by using translucent voxel volume elements, which can map an entire 3D region as a single continuous function, Fig.9.
+These gradients are best viewed by a smooth and continuous rotation.
+Translucent voxel volume rotating images provide a comparative format similar to Tufte's comparison of "Tables and Graphs", where simple graphs are superior as a comparative format but lack the quantitative format required for scientific analysis or engineering design, [Tufte, (1990)].